visit-dav/visit/src/doc/cli_manual/functions.rst

   GetMetaData(db, ts) -> avtDatabaseMetaData object

-db : type
+db : string
     The name of the database for which to return metadata.

-ts : type
+ts : integer
     An optional integer indicating the time state at which to open the database.

 return type : avtDatabaseMetaData object